charYBC/Minecraft_datapack_Libraries/README.md

 use these to set the motion: (remember to run as player)
 scoreboard players set @s windcharge_motion.playermotion.x ??
 scoreboard players set @s windcharge_motion.playermotion.y ??
-scoreboard players set @s windcharge_motion.playermotion.x ??
+scoreboard players set @s windcharge_motion.playermotion.z ??
 function manipulation:integrated_functions/set_player_motion

 when values are set to the max there is only still (2**0.5)/2 of the full force